YuanxiangFranck/x3dom-plugins-API/README.md

 </TriangleSet>
 ```

-The **Threshold** and **IsoColor** nodes work like any x3dom node: they react to any attribute change using DOM's node **setAttribute** method.
-This makes it easy to use HTML widgets like sliders / buttons to drive the plugin's parameters.
+The **Threshold** and **IsoColor** nodes work like any x3dom node:
+they react to any attribute change using DOM's node **setAttribute**
+method.
+This makes it easy to use HTML widgets like sliders / buttons
+to drive the plugin's parameters.

 ## Quick start

-Example and live domnstration on:
+Example and live demonstration on:
 [**http://yuanxiangfranck.github.io/**](http://yuanxiangfranck.github.io/)

 In order to run the example :